11-06-2018 · SPARK Prize

 What is the deadline for submission?

 The application period begins on Friday, November 9, 2018.
-The deadline for video submission is December 19, 2018 at 12:00 p.m.
+The deadline for video submission has been extended to Friday, January 4 at 5:00 p.m.
 Finalists selected to move forward will be notified by January 25, 2019.

 How many awards will be made?